Authorities, family searching for missing Catoosa County man

-Law enforcement officials and family members are seeking the public’s assistance regarding the whereabouts of a Catoosa County man who hasn’t been seen in over a week, police say.
+Law enforcement officials and family members are seeking the public’s assistance regarding the whereabouts of a Catoosa County man who hasn’t been seen since mid-July, police say.

 According to the Catoosa County Sheriff’s Department, 27-year-old Colt Fielden hasn’t been seen or heard from by family since July 17.